 This document relates only to the securities offered hereby and does not relate to the shares of KWEB or other securities of KWEB.
 The Fund has derived all disclosures contained in this document regarding KWEB from the publicly available documents.
 In connection with the offering of the securities, None of the Fund, the Trust, the Adviser, or their respective affiliates has participated in the preparation of such documents or made any due diligence inquiry with respect to KWEB.
-None of the Fund, the Trust, the Adviser, the Sub-Adviser, or their respective affiliates has participated in the preparation of such documents or made any due diligence inquiry with respect to KWEB.
 None of the Fund, the Trust, the Adviser, the Sub-Adviser, or their respective affiliates makes any representation that such publicly available documents or any other publicly available information regarding KWEB is accurate or complete.
-Furthermore, the Fund cannot give any assurance that all events occurring prior to the date hereof (including events that would affect the accuracy or completeness of the publicly available document disclosure of any such events or the disclosure of any such events or the disclosure of refuire to disclose material future events concerning KWEB could affect the value received with respect to the securities and therefore the value of the securities.
+Furthermore, the Fund cannot give any assurance that all events occurring prior to the date hereof (including events that would affect the accuracy or completeness of the publicly available documents described above) that would affect the trading price of KWEB (and therefore the price of KWEB at the time we price the securities) have been publicly disclosed.
+Subsequent disclosure of any such events or the disclosure of or failure to disclose material future events concerning KWEB could affect the value received with respect to the securities and therefore the value of the securities.